 Any of these or other changes can affect how much you should be receiving or paying in child support or alimony.
 They can also affect time-sharing arrangements.
 Modifying existing orders can be a complex process.
 As an experienced family law attorney, I can evaluate your case to determine the best cause of action to achieve your desired results.

-If you are getting a divorce or have other family law issues in Lake, Orange, Seminole, Volusia or Osceola counties in Florida, please contact me at Kate Miller Law, P.A. for a free consultation.
+If you are getting a divorce or have other family law issues in Lake, Orange, Seminole, Marion, & Volusia counties in Florida, please contact me at Kate Miller Law, P.A. for a free consultation.